xinjli/pytensor/README.md

 * Speech-related operations
   * CTC (not included yet, prototype is available under the ctc branch)

+### Loss
+Loss is a special type of operation which should implement *loss* method in addition to the *forward* and *backward*.
+Following loss are implemented currently.

+* Softmax CE Loss
+* Square Loss

 ### Tests

 You can implement unit test to validate your model and operations are working.